-Masterworks encourages artists from Bermuda and overseas to develop their talents in our island setting, with events such as Young @ Art, classes for adults and children in various mediums for all levels of experience.
+Masterworks encourages artists from Bermuda and overseas to harness their talents in our island setting, with events such as Young @ Art and classes for adults, seniors, and children in various mediums for all levels of experience.